websight-io/docs/docs/getting-started/dev-quick-start/index.md

 ```

 ### Take a tour on application with sample content

-Open [http://localhost:8080/](http://localhost:8080/) and login using wsadmin/wsadmin credentials.
+Congratulations!
+Your local environment is ready.
+Open [http://localhost:8080/](http://localhost:8080/) and login using `wsadmin`/`wsadmin` credentials.

-## Changing component
+## Part C: Changing component

-You should see a **Luna Title** component available on **Components** list in page editor.
-In this step we want to update this component.
+### The original state

+!!! info "Hint"
+    If you need help to navigate inside WebSight see the general [getting started](/docs/getting-started/quick-start/index.md) for details.

+Open _Luna_ space and edit home page (see ).
+Find _Luna Title_.
+Drag and drop it on the page.
 ![](luna-title-componet.png)

 This component allows to set title with optional overline.